TabMGP: Martingale Posterior with TabPFN: Diagnostics

 Tracking each dimension of $\theta(F_{N})$ as $N$ grows is a common approach for diagnosing the convergence of $\theta(F_{N})$.
 However, this becomes impractical when $\theta$ is high-dimensional.
 Instead, we monitor convergence using the (scaled) expected $L_{1}$-norm between $\theta(F_{n})$ and $\theta(F_{N})$:

-where $p \coloneq \dim(\theta)$ and $\theta(F_{n})$ is the empirical risk minimiser (or maximum likelihood estimate of $z_{1:n}$ in our experiment).
+where $p \coloneq \dim(\theta)$ and $\theta(F_{n})$ is the empirical risk minimiser (or maximum likelihood estimate based on $z_{1:n}$ in our experiments).
 In practice, we simulate many realisations of $F_{N}$ to approximate this expectation.
-This expectation is shown in Figure~\ref{fig:convergence-l1-all-data-mean} and corresponds to the blue trajectories in Figure~\ref{fig:convergence-l1-all-data-full}.
+This expectation is shown in Figure~\ref{fig:convergence-l1-all-data-mean} and corresponds to the black solid trajectories in Figure~\ref{fig:convergence-l1-all-data-full}.
 In addition to the expected value, we also present the $L_{1}$-norm for each realisation of $F_{N}$ in Figure~\ref{fig:convergence-l1-all-data-full}.
-While the paths corresponding to individual realisations of $F_{N}$ exhibit variability, they generally stabilise as $N$ increases, providing further empirical evidence that $\theta(F_N)$ converges $\bP$-a.s..
+While the paths corresponding to individual realisations of $F_{N}$ exhibit variability, they generally stabilise as $N$ increases, providing further empirical evidence that $\theta(F_N)$ converges.

-For completeness, we also provide trace plots for each dimension of $\theta$ in the supplementary materials.